 Ever wondered how sommeliers or winemakers can pick up a glass of wine and instantly rattle off three or four smells or flavours?
-Without even tasting it??
-They’re not making it up (at least most of the time) – lots of practice and a fair whack of skill.
-But some
+Without even tasting it?
+Follow our handy checklist to see if you might be one of these talented tasters.

 Ever wondered how sommeliers or winemakers can pick up a glass of wine and instantly rattle off three or four smells or flavours?
 Without even tasting it??